anwarshraideh/My-reading-notes/functionsRead.md

 When JavaScript reaches a return statement, the function will stop executing.

-If the function was invoked from a statement, JavaScript will "return" to execute the code after the invoking statement.
+If the function was invoked from a statement, JavaScript will "return" to execute the code after the invoking statement .

 Functions often compute a return value .